 $ git clone https://github.com/<your-username>/example_cml

-To create a CML workflow, copy the following into a new file,
+To create a CML workflow, copy the following into a new file at

 .github/workflows/cml.yaml